-Depending on the factors of your case, you could be required to install an ignition interlock device in your vehicle if you are convicted of DUI or if you are not successful at the driver’s license DPS administrative hearing.
+Depending on the factors of your case, you could be required to install an ignition interlock device in your vehicle if you are convicted of DUI or through the civil license side.
 An ignition interlock device acts as a sort of “breathalyzer” in your car that is attached to the dashboard.
-When the lock is engaged, you will not be able to start the engine; you must unlock the device by blowing into the machine, which detects alcohol in your breath.
+When the interlock is engaged, you will not be able to start the engine; you must unlock the device by blowing into the machine which detects alcohol in your breath.
 The device will only unlock after an alcohol-free breath sample has been provided.
-The length of time will vary depending on the fact of your case but will be anywhere from 180 days to eight years.
+The length of time will vary depending on the fact of your case but will be anywhere from 180 days to three years.
+If you were arrested prior to November 1, 2019, click here.

-I have been charged with DUI in Oklahoma.
+I have been charged with DUI or APC in Oklahoma.
 Will I be required to install an ignition interlock device?

 Quality Representation in Oklahoma

 If you have been charged with DUI in Oklahoma, call the Hunsucker Legal Group in Oklahoma City.
-Our attorneys have achieved excellent results in both criminal DUI court trials and DPS administrative license hearings.
-If you call within 15 days of being arrested, we can also request the DPS hearing on your behalf.
+Our attorneys have achieved excellent results in both criminal DUI court trials and DPS license appeals hearings

 Call the Hunsucker Legal Group at 405-231-5600 to see how we can help you retain your driving privileges.